awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ExamplePolicies_AEB.md

 }
 ```

-**Example 2: Allow the Developers group to perform all actions except highly privileged operations, such as creating applications and environments**
+**Example 2: Allow the Developers group to perform all actions except highly privileged operations, such as creating applications and environments**  <a name="devs_policy"></a>
 The following policy denies permission to create applications and environments, but allows all other Elastic Beanstalk actions\.
 Note that this policy is an example\.
 It gives a broad set of permissions to the AWS products that Elastic Beanstalk uses to manage applications and environments\.
 For example, `ec2:*` allows an IAM user to perform any action on any Amazon EC2 resource in the AWS account\.
 These permissions are not limited to the resources that you use with Elastic Beanstalk\.
 As a best practice, you should grant individuals only the permissions they need to perform their duties\.